jonhadfield/awesome-standard-notes/README.md

 ### Browser
 * [Standard Notes Clipper](https://github.com/johnjones4/Standard-Notes-Clipper) -
 A browser add-on (Firefox and Chrome) that allows you to clip web pages to your Standard Notes account.
+* [Page Link & Title → Note](https://github.com/mllocs/standard-notes-chrome-extension) - Takes the title and link of a web page and creates a note using the same title and inserts the link into the body.

 ### Command Line
 * [standardnotes-fs](https://github.com/tannercollin/standardnotes-fs) - Mount your Standard Notes account as a filesystem and edit your notes as plain text files.